heer-shah11/school-mgmt/README.md

 ## Objectives
 - To understand DBMS concepts
 - To design relational database tables
-- To implement primary and foreign keys
+- To maintain structured records of students,teachers,subjects, and attendance
 - To use MariaDB with Intellij IDEA

 ## Technologies Used